 Drunk in London

 It’s easy to booze it up on the road trips I take.
 The poker world is full of people who only know two things: poker and partying.
 As I get older, I have to pick my battles and the trip to London was a fight I chose to sit out (for the most part).
 There was too much work to do.
-Still, I enjoyed the company of my friends in many a different pub and bar over my week in London.
-During that time I experienced three events that could probably be filed under the heading “Drunk in London.”
+Still, I enjoyed the company of my friends in many different pubs and bars over my week in London.
+My friend was telling me about a clapham high street venue hire company but in the end, we decided to go on a pub crawl.
+Maybe we’ll look into venue hire for Christmas drinks? 😉 During that time I experienced three events that could probably be filed under the heading “Drunk in London.”

 The Pub–It’s a brightly lit pub called The Old Swan.
 Chalkboard signs warn customers that bag thieves operate in the area.
 I have a hard time figuring out if it’s true or just a kitschy decorating trick.
 The first bell rings about 11:45pm.
 This is typical in London.
 Although the laws have changed and pubs can stay open late, most choose to stick to the early closure tradition and use security measures like retractable stanchions operated by bouncers to keep latecomers at bay.
 At first bell, drinkers have a chance to get their last pints.
 Don’t wait until the second bell or you’ll go thirsty.
 By the time the Last Orders bell rang, I had sampled three different varieties of traditional English bitter, the best of which was London Pride (Bombardier came in a close second).
 When the bell rings, two men in work shirts stand from their seats on the far side of the room.
 One of them is drunk.
 The other is a combination of Dudley Moore’s Arthur and something out of a How to Blackout handbook.
 They stumble toward the door like they are being directed in a high school play.
 They laugh, they hold their gorge, they carry their pint glasses toward the door.
 One of the pub workers intercepts the drunker of the two and kindly offers to get him a plastic cup.
 “Plashtic cup?
 Why do I need a plashtic cup?”
 He holds two fingers up in the direction of the pub man.
 “Fuck you.
 I’m the king of the world.”
 They still gave him his cup.